karol-brejna-i/webpage-screenshot-action/README.md

 # Webpage Screenshot Action

 This action takes a screenshot of a webpage.
-It also allows to run some arbitrary JavaScript code on the page before taking the screenshot (for example for navigation, DOM validation, etc.).
+It also allows running some arbitrary JavaScript code on the page before taking the screenshot (for example for navigation, DOM validation, etc.).

-It's initial purpose was to help ensuring PR quality (by  attaching a screenshot of the contributed documentation and doing some basic HTML checks), but there may be much more applications of this action.
+Its initial purpose was to help ensure PR quality
+(by  attaching a screenshot of the contributed documentation and doing some basic HTML checks), but there may be much more applications of this action.